 (Actual depiction of actual thoughts hitting my mind!)

-God wants me to stop allowing these haywire thoughts to assail me!
+God wants me to stop allowing these haywire thoughts to assail me and effectively mess up my peaceful pasture!

 So, instead, I need to take God up on His offer of giving me a “spirit of power, and love, and a sound mind,” take the proverbial bull by the horns, and round up these thoughts, taking each of them captive, and put them all into a “corral” where I can deal with each of them, one at a time, as I have time.

-One thing I know for certain is that God does not want EVERYTHING to be out on the forefront of my mind at one time.
-That only overwhelms me and completely freezes me in my tracks.
+One thing I know for certain is that God does not want EVERYTHING to be out on the forefront of my mind all at one time.
+That just completely overwhelms me and freezes me in my tracks.

 So that’s exactly what I did yesterday!
 Some rounding up of some “wild horses” and corralling them into a pen – on paper!!